armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-9-72.md

 ---

-Fix to caching namespaces despide the value of `kubesvc.runtime.defaults.onlySpinnakerManaged` property; since the namespaces are use to provide the agent accounts clouddriver has
+Fix to cache namespaces independent of the `kubesvc.runtime.defaults.onlySpinnakerManaged` property value.
+This change allows agent plugin to retrieve all connected accounts using the `GET /credentials` endpoint.